greenbech/slakh-pytorch-dataset/README.md

 ## Usage

+1. Download the Slakh dataset (see the official [website](http://www.slakh.com/)).
+It's about 100GB compressed so expect using some time on this point.

-TODO: Install the dataset from pip:
+2. Install the Python package with pip:
 ```bash
 pip install slakh-dataset
 ```

-Download the Slakh dataset (see the official [website](http://www.slakh.com/)).

-Convert the audio to 16 kHz (instructions will come).
+3. Convert the audio to 16 kHz (see https://github.com/ethman/slakh-utils)

-You can use the dataset
+4. You can use the dataset (AMT usecase):

 ```python
 from torch.utils.data import DataLoader